nEDM-TUM/nEDM-Interface/README.md

 Build instructions
 ------------------

-1. Enter \_default, type `kanso install`
-2. Enter head, type `kanso install`
-3. To push everything to DB, type:
+1. To push everything to DB, type:

 `python push_to_db.py`